aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - **Trademark Security Problem**
     Not getting trademark protected is one of the main legal issues in the field of E-Commerce.
 Since trademark is the company’s logo and symbol, the representation of  business all over the web, it must be protected.
 If it is not secure , it won’t take long before you realize your trademark is being infringed upon.
 This is very common legal issue and can become a deadly threat to  e-business.
-    With the hackers on loose and cybercrime so common, trademark infringement of the business or by your business can be a serious legal matter and may hinder the business’s progress
+    With the hackers on loose and cyber crime so common, trademark infringement of the business or by your business can be a serious legal matter and may hinder the business’s progress

 - **Copyright Protection Issue**
     While publishing content for  E-Commerce website, using content of any other company can be a severe legal problem.
 This might mark an end to your e-business.
 There are many sites online which are royalty free and allow you to access their content and images.
 You may use those sites for creating web content for your business site.
 Even if you unintentionally used copyrighted content, the other party can easily sue your business.